johnchronis/ClusterResourcesMonitor/README.md

 * to stop run : stopMonitoring.sh

 ## Configuration
-* When it is used without Exareme create a file called workers containing the ip of the nodes that you want to be monitored (one per line)
+* When it is used without Exareme create a file called workers containing the ips of the nodes that you want to be monitored (one per line)

 ## View Usage
 Usage can be monitored at <ip of server>:8484.